Today’s delicious dish – Beefy Meatloaf and Gravy

 Shape the remaining mixture into 2 meat loaves (each about 1 1/4 pounds) and place in a 9” x 13” pan.

 Place oil, flour, pepper, and salt in a medium saucepan.
 Stir well and cook on medium-high heat until roux is lightly browned.
-Whisk in liquid from baking dish and red wine, and cook, whisking often, until thickened.
+Whisk in liquid mixture, and cook, whisking often, until thickened.
 Taste and correct seasonings, if necessary.

 Divide each meat loaf into 4 portions, then cut each portion into 2 slices.
 Serve each portion topped with 1/4 cup gravy.